onyxframework/blog/content/posts/distributed-websocket-chat-in-40-loc.md

 {{< tweet 797835943864573952 >}}
 </div>

-It works great in a single process, but what if you want to scale your application?
-It is very simple with [Onyx::REST](https://github.com/onyxframework/rest) [`Channel`](https://api.onyxframework.org/rest/Onyx/REST/Channel.html) and [Onyx::EDA](https://github.com/onyxframework/eda).
-This is a complete code of the application:
+It works great in a single process, but what if you wanted to scale your application?
+It is very simple to do so with [Onyx::REST](https://github.com/onyxframework/rest) [`Channel`](https://api.onyxframework.org/rest/Onyx/REST/Channel.html) and [Onyx::EDA](https://github.com/onyxframework/eda).

+Note that Onyx::EDA relies on Redis Streams feature, thus requiring Redis version **>=5**.
+I use [wscat](https://www.npmjs.com/package/wscat) to test the websockets in the terminal in this article.

+This is a complete code of the app:

 ```crystal
 # src/onyx-chat.cr